Palmer's Phacelia (Phacelia palmeri)

 Leaves: simple, edges curled under, edges with slight lobes; to about 5 inches long.

 Flowers: Inflorescence: cyme.
-Corolla bell-shaped, 5 fused sepals, 5 purple petals.
+Corolla bell-shaped, 5 fused sepals, 5 petals, purple to white.
 NOTE: Bristly hairs may cause severe dermatitis.

 Seeds: Fruit: capsule.